troychaplin/docs-public/README.md

-# config
+# Docs

-Scripted Mac configs
+Document all the things.